kubernetes-sigs/prometheus-adapter/README.md

   within the time period will appear in the adapter.
 Therefore, the metrics-max-age should be equal to or larger than your Prometheus' scrape interval, or your metrics will occaisonally disappear from the adapter.
-  By default, this is the set to be the same as metrics-relist-interval to avoid some confusing behavior (See this [PR](https://github.com/kubernetes-sigs/prometheus-adapter/pull/230)).
+  By default, this is set to be the same as metrics-relist-interval to avoid some confusing behavior (See this [PR](https://github.com/kubernetes-sigs/prometheus-adapter/pull/230)).

   Note: We recommend setting this only if you understand what is happening.